Bare antlers visible above natural hairline – Statewide – one a day.

 UNANTLERED DEER (except spotted fawns)

-- During the Unantlered Deer Gun, Special Muzzleloader, Bow and Arrow, Spear, and Special Youth (under 16) Seasons – two deer per day – only one of which may be an antlered buck (two unantlered deer; or, one unantlered deer and one antlered deer).
-See Special Exception #2 for selected areas with one unantlered deer per day limit during firearms season.
+During the Unantlered Deer Gun, Special Muzzleloader, Bow and Arrow, Spear, and Special Youth (under 16) Seasons, one unantlered deer may be taken per day in addition to one antlered buck per day.
+See Special Exception #3 for selected areas with one deer per day limit on National Forest Service Lands.

 SPECIAL YOUTH (under 16) DEER HUNTING

 Statewide, (includes all Privately Owned and Leased Lands and Open Permit – Public Lands (except Wildlife Management Areas) on November 14-17.
 Dog hunting in those counties or parts of counties where and how it is allowed during the regular dog deer hunting season.
 Same legal arms and ammunition apply as in Unantlered Deer season, in accordance with Rule 220-2-.119.
 See the 2014-15 Wildlife Management Area Schedule for youth deer hunting dates and other information.

 If notes 1, 2, or 3 appear by the county listed, see the special exceptions at the end of this chart.
 Note (1) relates to dog deer hunting.
 Note (2) relates to U.S. Corp of Engineers Lands.
 Note (3) relates to National Forest Service Lands.